Our Services

 Helpful Resources

-Overnight muscle stiffness and fatigue in chronic inflammatory conditions such as rheumatoid arthritis, lupus, and polymyalgia rheumatica result from nighttime peaks in pro-inflammatory cytokines, a blunted cortisol response, reduced movement during sleep, and pain-avoidance postures.
+Overnight muscle stiffness and fatigue in chronic inflammatory conditions like rheumatoid arthritis, lupus, and polymyalgia rheumatica are caused by nighttime spikes in pro-inflammatory cytokines, a blunted cortisol response, reduced movement during sleep, and pain-avoidance postures.

 Inflammation peaks at night